habbis/homelab-ansible/README.md

         internal/             # All the roles that are not public

     extension/
-        setup/                 # All the setup files for updating roles and ansible dependencies
+        setup/                 # All the setup files for updating roles and ansible dependencies and script to create new playbook

 ## 2. How to Manage Roles